-What is the Workflow for Functional Safety, ASPICE, and Other Safety-Critical Applications?
+What Is the Workflow for Functional Safety, ASPICE, and Other Safety-Critical Applications?

-- ANSYS Medini: HARA and systems-level modeling, as well as hardware metrics calculations (Parts 3 & 5 of ISO 26262)
+ANSYS Medini: HARA and systems-level modeling, as well as hardware metrics calculations (Parts 3 & 5 of ISO 26262)

-- Jama Software: Requirements management (required by ISO 26262, emphasized in Part 8)
+JAMA Software: Requirements management (required by ISO 26262, emphasized in Part 8)

-- Atlassian JIRA: Project management and change management
+Atlassian JIRA: Project management and change management

-- National Instruments Tools: Automated test and test scripting
+NI Tools: Automated test and test scripting

-Without the latter, the cost and time for development escalates exponentially.
+Without the latter, the cost and time for development escalate exponentially.
 Are engineers going to copy and paste data across tools?
 Are they going to have multiple versions of the same information across different toolchains?
 As the complexity of systems increases, a non-optimized toolchain can paralyze an organization and its development process.

 In the absence of a commercial off-the-shelf fully-compliant SLM tool, the solution of integration tools can provide the same functionality.
 For this purpose, the tools provide methods of connectivity with REST (Representational State Transfer) API.
-An example of a REST API between Jama Software and JIRA is shown in the appendix.
+An example of a REST API between JAMA Software and JIRA is shown in the Appendix.

 Get Started Today

-- There is no one tool that meets the needs of requirements management in compliance with functional safety.
+There is no one tool that meets the needs of requirements management in compliance with functional safety.

-- The tool capability varies greatly based on cost, and there is feature overlap between tools.
+The tool capability varies greatly based on cost, and there is feature overlap between tools.

-- The holistic organization, not just a single department, needs to be involved in making the tool selection.
-The needs of each department: management, engineering, IT, manufacturing, regulators, and even certification agencies all must be considered.
+The holistic organization, not just a single department, needs to be involved in making the tool selection.
+The needs of each department: management, engineering, IT, manufacturing, regulators, and even certification agencies must be considered.

-- The tool must be appropriate for the size and scale of the organization.
+The tool must be appropriate for the size and scale of the organization.

-- Successful organizations are going to get ahead by creating efficient workflows that allow them to release products faster and more economically in the new electric vehicle/autonomous vehicle (EV/AV) world of transportation.
+Successful organizations are going to get ahead by creating efficient workflows that allow them to release products faster and more economically in the new electric vehicle/autonomous vehicle (EV/AV) world of transportation.